 🎣 Honest fishing guides, tested on the water NEW 60 fish species profiles published 📩 Weekly newsletter As an Amazon Associate we earn from qualifying purchases

-Home / Blog / Fishing for Beginners: Everything You Need to Start
+Home / Blog / Fishing for Beginners

 There's a reason fishing has stayed popular for thousands of years.
 It gets you outside, it's affordable once you have the basics, and the moment a fish pulls…

 There’s a reason fishing has stayed popular for thousands of years.
 It gets you outside, it’s affordable once you have the basics, and the moment a fish pulls your line tight never gets old.
 If you’ve been meaning to try it but feel buried by gear options and jargon, this guide strips it down to exactly what a first-timer needs.
-No fluff, no $400 rod recommendations — just a clear path from zero to your first catch.
+No fluff, no $400 rod recommendations - just a clear path from zero to your first catch.
+If you are brand new to the site, our start here guide points you to the right next steps too.

 Why Fishing Is Worth Your Time